wodby/docs/2.0/docs/integrations/azure.md

 ## Databases

-Wodby provides a native integration with Azure Databases: MySQL (with flexible option), MariaDB and PostgreSQL (flexible option).
-When creating a managed database you can optionally choose a Kubernetes cluster from AKS in Wodby dashboard created under the same integration, in this case we will create the database server in the same network as your Kubernetes cluster.
+Wodby provides a native integration with Azure Databases

+- We support MySQL (with flexible option), MariaDB and PostgreSQL (flexible option)
+- Databases can be resided with a EKS cluster created under the same integration
+- Storage size can be configured upon creation and storage autoscaling can be enabled
+- You can manage your DBs and users form Wodby dashboard

+## Blob storage

+Integration with Azure Blob Storage is coming soon...